ronreiter/interactive-tutorials/tutorials/learncs.org/en/Class Properties.md

 Tutorial
 --------
 Classes can have _properties_ in addition to fields and methods.
-Properties allow variables to be protected and validated while keeping the variables simple to use.
+Properties allow variables to be protected and validated while keeping them simple to use.

 Getters and Setters
 -------------------